Are you sick of blogger brand collaborations that don’t pay, but instead promise exposure or free products?

 Keep in mind, if you can meet potential collaborators in person that’s always helpful.
 For instance, travel blogger conferences can be powerful for landing brand partnerships.

-Tip #1: Flip The Pitch
+Tip #1: Flip the brand collaboration pitch

 Sometimes brands and tourism boards will email you saying they’d love to work together with no mention of a budget.